Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 This is where the main game logic takes place.
 Comments have been left in the skeleton code to help you get started.
 A couple of things to note:

 - You'll need to ensure that the game does not exit or stop until the game is over (hint: how do you make sure this happens continuously?).
 - Once you've completed the step above, you will need to check if you should render a new frame.
   - Specifically, you'll want to call on the helper method `shouldRenderFrame()`.
-  - You don't need to know what this does, but it's to prevent flickering on the game (it should work without the condition too, but it won't be as seamless)
+  - You don't need to know what this does, but it's to prevent flickering in the game (it should work without the condition too, but it won't be as seamless of an experience).
   - The next steps should be done within this check, so you'll have something like the below code snippet in your implementation.

   ```sh